Also check out the Rules & Regulations if you still have questions.

 The 3 km event is closed for individuals under the age of 18 only.
 Parents are welcome to run along and support their children but they must not cross the start/finish line or interfere with other runners (kids with bibs) on the course

-1. May I pick up a race number, timing chip and race package for someone else?
+1. May I pick up a race number and race package for someone else?

 Yes, provided the person’s entry has been pre-paid and an online or paper entry form has been completed.

-2. Where do I get my race number, timing chip and race package?
+2. Where do I get my race number and race package?

 Race packages can always be picked up on race day and in some cases, pre-race package pick up will be available.
 Please check the race schedule section of our web site for times & details of individual events.